Cai-JHSPH-BMB/FIJI-Macro/ROI-Coloc/README.md

 }
 ```

+### Step Four: Visualization

-## Step Four: As a quality control, you can see how your threshold and your foci calling algorithm is good enough for further analysis.
+As a quality control, you can see how your threshold and your foci calling algorithm is good enough for further analysis.
 This step simply output a montage image of the thresholding.

 ```java
 //stack and montage